brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2024.md

 ---
-title: "Man and Machine 2024"
+title: "Man and Machine 2024 &rarr; CANCELLED"
-summary: "Man and Machine is one of SA's biggest 2 day weekend enduro's.
-The next event will be 31<sup>st</sup> August - 01<sup>st</sup> September 2024."
+summary: "Man and Machine is one of SA's biggest 2 day weekend enduros."
 lead:
-  - Man and Machine is one of SA's biggest 2 day weekend enduro's.
-The next event will be 31<sup>st</sup> August &mdash; 01<sup>st</sup> September 2024.
-  - To find out more and how to take part in future events, <a href="https://manandmachinesa.wordpress.com/" rel="external">visit the official Man and Machine website</a>.
-  - Also follow <a href="https://www.facebook.com/ManAndMachineSa/" rel="external">Man and Machine on Facebook</a> for updates.
+  - Regrettably, the 2024 Man & Machine Event in Impendle, KZN, is cancelled.
+  - Sadly, we did not get the numbers this year to run the event.

 # Populates the article snippet / summary on the news homepage.
-snippet: "Man and Machine is one of SA's biggest 2 day weekend enduro's.
-The next event will be 31<sup>st</sup> August &mdash; 01<sup>st</sup> September 2024."
+snippet: "Regrettably, the 2024 Man & Machine Event in Impendle, KZN, is cancelled."
 snippetCta: "Read more about this event"

 date: 2024-01-16T16:20:00
+updated: 2024-07-15T13:10:00
 ---

 {% from "components/core/buttons/buttons.njk" import button %}